 The park is huge – over 300,000 acres – and you’ll run the risk of not getting the most out of your visit without a plan.
-So, here are our top tips to help get the most out of your trip to Hawaii Volcanoes National Park.
+Things will be changing rapidly in the first weeks of Fall 2018.
+None the less, here are our top tips to help get the most out of your trip to Hawaii Volcanoes National Park.

 - Start at the Visitor’s Center.
 If you arrive in the morning, our suggestion is to get oriented to the park with at least one of the films (they’re short and very informative) and then join for a ranger-guided walk.
 This will help you understand the history, geology and layout of the park.
 Plus, we always learn something new on these walks.